teal-finance/quid/README.md

 ### Refresh token

 A public endpoint is available to request refresh tokens for namespaces.
-A max time to live must be provided.
+A time to live must be provided.
 Ex: request a refresh token with a 24h lifetime `/token/refresh/24h`:

    ```bash